Chapter 3 - Educational Policies

 Part 8.
 Student Academic Standing Information

-Students shall have access to accurate information for establishing and maintaining acceptable academic standing, information which will enable students to determine their individual academic standing, and information regarding graduation requirements.
+Students must have access to accurate information for establishing and maintaining acceptable academic standing, information which will enable students to determine their individual academic standing, and information regarding graduation requirements.

 Part 9.
 Academic Evaluation

 Student academic performance must be evaluated solely on the basis of academic standards, including any requirements that are noted in the catalog, course syllabus, student handbook, or on the college or university website.
-Students must have protection against prejudiced or capricious evaluation and not be evaluated on the basis of opinions or conduct in matters unrelated to academic standards.
-Students must have the right to review their corrected examinations or other required assignments used by the faculty in evaluating the student's academic performance.
+Students must have protection against prejudiced, discriminatory, or capricious evaluation and not be evaluated on the basis of opinions or conduct in matters unrelated to academic standards.
+Students must have the right to review their corrected examinations or other required assignments that faculty use when evaluating the student's academic performance.

 Part 10.
 Property Rights